LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 automatically compiled by Logtalk to calls to the ``::/2`` predicate in the ``ic`` module.

-When calling Prolog module meta-predicates, the Logtalk compiler may need help to understand the corresponding meta-predicate template.
-Despite some recent progress in standardization of the syntax of ``meta_predicate/1`` directives and of the ``meta_predicate/1`` property returned by the ``predicate_property/2`` reflection predicate, portability is still a problem.
-Thus, Logtalk allows the original ``meta_predicate/1`` directive to be overridden with a local one that Logtalk can make sense of.
-Note that the Logtalk library provides implementations of common meta-predicates, which can be used in place of module meta-predicates.

 Logtalk allows you to send a message to a module in order to call one of its predicates.
 This is usually not advised as it implies a performance penalty when compared to just using the ``Module:Call`` notation.